The Ultimate Checklist: Mastering Web Application Penetration Testing for Enhanced Security

 1.2.
 Types of Penetration Tests

-External Testing: Targets the company’s assets that are visible on the internet, such as the web application itself.
+- External Testing targets the company’s assets visible on the Internet, such as the web application itself.
 It is an attack orchestrated from the outside to simulate real-world threats.

-Blind Testing: Provides limited information to the security personnel performing the test to simulate an actual attack more realistically.
+- Blind Testing: This method provides limited information to the security personnel performing the test to simulate an actual attack more realistically.

-Double-Blind Testing: Neither the security personnel nor the testing team has prior information about the test, closely simulating a real-world attack scenario where no one is aware of the incoming threat.
+- Double-Blind Testing: Neither the security personnel nor the testing team has prior information about the test, which closely simulates a real-world attack scenario in which no one is aware of the incoming threat.

 2. Essential Penetration Testing Tools